Ajith0719/Ajith0719/README.md

 ## 🧠 About Me

-🎓 I'm a recent Master's graduate in Business Analytics from Kent State University
-📊 I love transforming messy data into actionable insights
-🛠 Skilled in storytelling with data using tools like Tableau, PowerBI, Python, and R
-🌎 Passionate about making business decisions smarter, faster, and more data-driven
+Hey!
+I'm Ajith — I recently completed my Master’s in Business Analytics from Kent State University.
+My journey into data began with a simple curiosity: Why do people make the decisions they do?
+Over time, that curiosity turned into a passion for finding patterns in data and turning them into stories that help people see the bigger picture.
+I get a real kick out of taking messy, chaotic datasets and transforming them into clear insights that actually mean something.

+For me, it’s not just about numbers — it’s about helping teams and businesses make smarter, faster decisions through data.
+That’s what keeps me going.

+Thanks for stopping by!
 ---

 ## 🔧 Tech Stack